-Highway 97 through the Okanagan Valley is almost an endless parade of lakes, rivers and man-made channels.
+Drive Highway 97 through the Okanagan Valley and you’ll find a parade of lakes, rivers and man-made channels.
 Water, water, everywhere but where to choose for a visit?
-One of my favourites is Vaseux Lake, just south of Okanagan Falls.
-It’s got that perfect not-too-big, not-too-small balance exactly right as well as easy accessibility, great fishing, sweet views and warm, shallow water.
-Better still, it also has the somewhat more unique feature of being home to a bird sanctuary.
+One of my favourites is Vaseux Lake, just south of Okanagan Falls, British Columbia, Canada.

-hiding in plain sight
+Vaseux Lake: Hiding in plain sight

 Set in a narrow valley with a backdrop of rugged hills, Vaseux Lake may be the prettiest little lake in the Southern Okanagan.
 Imposing McIntyre Bluff looms over the southwestern corner of this small lake, while the highway hugs the eastern edge.

 In between all of this is a wonderfully warm, shallow and usually calm lake with water so clear you can spot fish near the bottom.
 Somewhat ironically, the word ‘Vaseux’ actually means muddy or murky in French!